-Taking care of plants in garden pots is a bit different than maintaining traditional “in ground” gardens.
-Here’s how to take good care of your IOTA garden pot plantings.
+Taking care of plants in garden pots is a bit different from maintaining traditional “in ground” gardens.
+Here’s how to take good care of your IOTA garden pot plant or plantings.

 One trick to keeping garden pots watered when it is extremely hot is to water the container until water runs out the bottom, and fill the saucer upon which the container is sitting with water so it is available during the day.
-Or if no saucer is available have a look at a water reservoir system like Plantpals from GardenWare.
+Or if no saucer is available have a look at a water reservoir system.

 If you’re installing container gardens in public places, drip irrigation systems are useful.
 That makes it easier to care for the garden pots, as you won’t have to check them to water them as often.